 - Receipt of the complaint is acknowledged in writing.
 Depending on the nature of the complaint, the matter is generally referred to the next scheduled meeting of the Management Committee.
 Management Committee meet once a month (traditionally the third week of each month) and Agenda items generally close the first Wednesday of each month;

 - Management Committe will determine the course of the application.
 For example, the Committee may direct the office to forward the matter to Investigtions Committee, Mediation Committee or both.
 Both parties will be notified, in writing, as soon as this information is to hand;

 - If your complaint has been referred to the Investigations Committee, a member of that Committee may be in contact with each party to confirm the facts/evidence.
-For matters referred to Mediation, either the Chair or Compliance Manager will be in touch with further information.
-Once a decision is reached, both parties will be notified in writing;
+For matters referred jointly to Chairs of Mediation and Investigations, parties will receive further advice once the Chairs have reached consensus on the direction of a case.

 - Assuming that a matter has been referred to Investigations Committee, the Committee shall determine whether or not there is a case to answer;